NN-Project-2/Emotion-TTS-Emebddings/README.md

 ## 4.2 GPT-Based TTS Architecture

 In the **GPT-based TTS pipeline**, input text is tokenized using a **BPE tokenizer** and embedded into subword representations, which are processed by **GPT-style Transformer decoder blocks** trained to predict discrete acoustic tokens derived from a **VQ-VAE encoder**.
-The pre-computed emotion embeddings \( z_{emo} \) are projected into the Transformer hidden dimension and injected using **concatenation and FiLM-based conditioning**.
-The scaled embedding \( \tilde{z}_{emo} = \alpha \cdot (\mathbf{r} \odot z_{emo}) \) is applied uniformly across all Transformer layers, enabling continuous modulation of expressivity during autoregressive token generation while preserving temporal coherence and speaker identity. α controls the **global emotional magnitude**, while \( \mathbf{r} \) fine-tunes individual feature dimensions, allowing independent adjustment of pitch, energy, or timbre dynamics.
+The pre-computed emotion embeddings $z_{emo}$ are projected into the Transformer hidden dimension and injected using **concatenation and FiLM-based conditioning**.
+The scaled embedding $\tilde{z}_{emo} = \alpha \cdot (\mathbf{r} \odot z_{emo})$ is applied uniformly across all Transformer layers, enabling continuous modulation of expressivity during autoregressive token generation while preserving temporal coherence and speaker identity. $\alpha$ controls the **global emotional magnitude**, while $\mathbf{r}$ fine-tunes individual feature dimensions, allowing independent adjustment of pitch, energy, or timbre dynamics.
 Evaluation follows a similar methodology as in VITS: objective metrics track changes in prosodic statistics and speaker similarity, and subjective MOS tests quantify perceived emotional intensity and naturalness.
-Results confirm that α functions as a **stable, interpretable, and monotonic control parameter**, providing continuous, zero-shot, and cross-lingual controllable emotion synthesis in GPT-based TTS systems.
+Results confirm that $\alpha$ functions as a **stable, interpretable, and monotonic control parameter**, providing continuous, zero-shot, and cross-lingual controllable emotion synthesis in GPT-based TTS systems.

 <p align="center">
   <img src="Architecture/e.png" alt="GPT Architecture" width=400>
 </p>

 ## 5. Unsupervised Emotional Intensity Control